-In the American Limb Preservation Society (ALPS) we work towards eliminating all preventable diabetic foot amputations over the next generation.
+In the American Limb Preservation Society (ALPS) we work towards eliminating all preventable lower-limb amputations over the next generation.
 This goal may be ambitious, but we believe that it is realistic if we join forces across disciplinary fields and prioritize the education of our future health professionals.
 Building strong ALPS student chapters all over North America will be an important step in reaching our goal, and we highly encourage students from different fields within health care and at different points in their education to get involved.

-The hands and hearts of today’s health professions students will be responsible for preserving tomorrow’s at-risk limbs.
+The hands and hearts of today’s health profession students will be responsible for preserving tomorrow’s at-risk limbs.
 In addition to ultimately being responsible for sustaining the present efforts of ALPS, young members’ enthusiasm, fresh perspectives and tenacity are invaluable to making advancements in the present.
 ALPS seeks to provide the mentorship, training and opportunities for student members to get an early ‘leg-up’ in being professional limb preservation advocates.
 Please join us in our interprofessional collaborative effort to eliminate preventable amputations!

 – Ryan Crews, Founding Secretary